Determination of nuclear quadrupole moments for $^{25}$Mg, $^{87}$Sr, and $^{135,137}$Ba via configuration-interaction combined with a coupled-cluster approach: Results and Discussion

 Table~\ref{Tab3} presents the energies (in cm$^{-1}$) of the low-lying states of Mg, Sr, and Ba atoms.
 These energies are obtained by using CI+MBPT(2), CI+LCCSD, CI+CCSD, CI+LCCSDs, and CI+CCSDs methods.
 To enhance the clarity and readability of the tabular data presentation, we have assigned the abbreviations $\rm M_{1}$, $\rm M_{2}$, $\rm M_{3}$, $\rm M_{4}$, and $\rm M_{5}$ to the CI+MBPT(2), CI+LCCSD, CI+CCSD, CI+LCCSDs, and CI+CCSDs methods, respectively.
 We also compare our calculated results with the experimental values from National Institute of Standards and Technology (NIST)~\cite{NIST_ASD}.
 The symbol $\Delta_{n}$ represents the absolute difference between the theoretical results obtained by the $\rm M_{n}$ method and the experimental values, i.e., $\Delta_{n}=|E_{\rm M_{n}}-E_{\rm NIST}|$.

 From Table~\ref{Tab3}, for the Mg atom, CI+MBPT, CI+LCCSD, and CI+CCSD all yield relatively accurate results, with differences from measured values less than 200 cm$^{-1}$.
 CI+LCCSD has the smallest difference, suggesting a cancellation between unconsidered correlation effects in CI+CCSD and non-linear terms of single and double excitations.
 As atomic number $Z$ increases for the three atoms, the difference between CI+MBPT results and measured values rises from 200 cm$^{-1}$ to 2500 cm$^{-1}$.
 The difference for CI+LCCSD results also increases but less significantly.
 CI+CCSD results are relatively stable, with differences within 250 cm$^{-1}$, possibly due to more complete correlation effects.
 CI+LCCSDs and CI+CCSDs, the two methods with scaling parameters, have even smaller differences (controlled within 100 cm$^{-1}$) from measured values.
-However, they rely on measured values and are useful for subsequent uncertainty evaluation.

 \begin{small}

 \end{small}